harlantwood/harlantwood/README.md

 ### 🌌 Open-Source Contributions & Passion Projects

 #### **[TrustGraph](https://github.com/trustgraph/trustgraph)**
 TrustGraph is my open-source passion project, built as an interoperable format for decentralized reputation information.
-Designed to enable self-sovereign identity and selective sharing, TrustGraph sets the foundation for systems like peer-to-peer credit ratings, academic review, and more—focusing on lifting up underbanked communities and establishing trust in global networks.
+Designed to enable self-sovereign identity and selective sharing, TrustGraph sets the foundation for systems like peer-to-peer credit ratings, academic review, and more — focusing on lifting up underbanked communities and establishing trust in global networks.

 #### **[Smallest Federated Wiki](https://github.com/WardCunningham/Smallest-Federated-Wiki/pull/204)**
-In one of my favorite open-source contributions, I worked with Ward Cunningham’s Smallest Federated Wiki, submitting a significant [pull request](https://github.com/WardCunningham/Smallest-Federated-Wiki/pull/204) that improved core functionality and stability for the community-driven platform.
+In one of my favorite open-source contributions, I worked with Ward Cunningham’s Smallest Federated Wiki, submitting a significant [pull request](https://github.com/WardCunningham/Smallest-Federated-Wiki/pull/204) that improved core functionality for the community-driven platform.

 ---